Mission Public Records Directory

 All links go directly to official Mission, Texas government websites.

 Law enforcement across Hidalgo County operates through a network of agencies that includes the Hidalgo County Sheriff's Office alongside municipal departments serving individual cities.
 The Mission Police Department handles local crime and community policing within city limits, while neighboring jurisdictions like McAllen and Pharr maintain their own departments with similar responsibilities.
-When major crimes or emergencies arise, these agencies coordinate their efforts, frequently working alongside state and federal law enforcement to ensure comprehensive coverage.
+When major crimes or emergencies arise, these agencies coordinate their efforts, frequently working alongside state and federal law enforcement to ensure coverage.

 Jail & Inmate Records

-Inmates arrested anywhere in Hidalgo County are typically housed at the Hidalgo County Adult Detention Center in Edinburg, which serves as the primary detention facility for the region.
+Inmates arrested anywhere in Hidalgo County are typically housed at the Hidalgo County Adult Detention Center in Edinburg, which is the primary detention facility for the region.
 The booking process follows standard protocol: fingerprinting, photographing, and documenting personal information for each detainee.
 Residents searching for information about current inmates can access Hidalgo County's online portal, which provides up-to-date details on who's being held at the facility.
 Visitation operates under specific rules requiring advance appointments and compliance with dress code requirements.

 The bond and bail process adheres to Texas state guidelines, allowing for release upon payment or posting of the required amount.
 Those looking for recently arrested individuals should start with Hidalgo County's online inmate search tool.

 Court Records